Summary

 The loop takes Bog Loop trail, Wildcat trail, and Buck Spring trail.
 It crosses the hump of Sand Mountain on South Sand Mountain trail, eventually switching to Old Peat Bog trail and then turning onto Horse Path trail.
 It’s been years since I’ve been back there, but I think some of that area is pretty swampy… hence the names!

-Distance is 4.9 miles, elevation of about 500 feet up and down, expect about 1:40 at a walk.
+Distance is 4.9 miles, elevation change of 500 feet (1000 feet up/down combined), expect about 1:40 at a walk.
 You do cross a pretty good hump of Sand Mountain, which is a bit of a workout.
 There are a couple steep sections, but they are short.

 Live map link